Best air fryer 2023: quick and healthy cooking tested by experts

 Reasons to avoid

-This is thanks to the Philips Essential Airfryer XL's smart preset cooking modes.
-Admittedly, these were a little confusing at first, and they all have specific timings.
+The preset functions on this air fryer were a little confusing at first, and they all have specific timings.
 That's tricky if you're cooking very different sizes of cuts of meat in one mode.
 However, once you've mastered this you hardly need to think about what you're cooking.
-The pre-sets take care of everything and turn out perfect food every time.
+The presets take care of everything and turn out perfect food every time.

 My Philips Essential Air Fryer XL review has more information.